Hanbin-GW/Team-Deathmatch/README.md

 -  Weapon loadouts and randomized items
 -  Game start and end based on player count and score
 -  Real-time Korean team announcements and hints
--  Score display using in-game UI messages
+-  Score display using HintServiceMeow API
 -  Automatic round restarts for continuous gameplay

 ---